Want to trace your family’s roots but don’t know where to start? These tips will help you plan a successful family history trip.

 - Michelin Maps – This map is a wholly-owned subsidiary of the Michelin Group, and they have good maps for Europe.
 You can find out more by clicking here.

 - Mapquest – Mapquest is an American mapping service owned by AOL.
 You can find out more by clicking here.

 Unearth the secrets of your past on a genealogical tour!
 From getting to know an area through its sites and culture to uncovering fascinating stories about ancestors you thought were lost in time, this adventure promises plenty of surprises.

 Don’t just take our word for it – plan ahead so you can experience all these unique discoveries yourself!

 Should I Get My DNA Done Before I Travel?

 Before you travel on your family history tour, we find that getting your DNA done by one of the qualified genealogical DNA companies is a great way to confirm where your ancestors are from.
 You can read our blog 10 Tips for Preparing A Trip to Find Your Ancestors by clicking here.
 We have listed out the major Genealogical DNA companies.

 Should I Interview Any Living Relatives Before I Travel?

-We suggest that before you go on your family history tour that you can take the time to interview some of your oldest family members and friends who may have valuable information to help you with your research and your travels.
+Before you go on your family history tour, we suggest you take the time to interview some of your oldest family members and friends who may have valuable information to help you with your research and travels.
 You can read our blog 10 Tips for Preparing A Trip to Find Your Ancestors by clicking here. to find out tricks and tips on how to properly interview your oldest living relatives before you travel.